P5vc/fetch-apply/README.md

-  resume                   Resume periodic runs after a pause recover                  Reset run lock file after a failure clear-inits              Allow completed initializers to run once more list-classes-to-run      List all classes applicable to the local system list-classes             List all classes list-modules             List all modules
+  resume                   Resume periodic runs after a pause recover                  Reset run lock file after a failure clear-inits              Allow completed initializers to run once more reset                    Reset/clean operations repository to match the remote origin list-classes-to-run      List all classes applicable to the local system list-classes             List all classes list-modules             List all modules